On this page+

 The Ecommerce SEO Services for DTC Brands page at Redefine Web covers category page rewrites plus the ongoing technical and content work for stores wanting the execution off their plate.
 Related reading for platform-level detail is in the WooCommerce SEO Best Practices guide, the audit workflow in the E-commerce SEO Audit Services guide, and platform picks in the Shopify vs WooCommerce SEO comparison.

 E-commerce category page seo is not one clever tactic.
-It is 15 template elements, 15 to 25 internal links per category, and 400 to 700 words of unique copy per page, maintained monthly for 12 months.
-The Ecommerce Marketing Retainer Plans from $599/mo covers the ongoing execution for stores wanting a fixed monthly cost and specific deliverable schedule.
-Stores compounding organic category revenue every quarter are the ones that ran this boring version of the plan without switching agencies every six months.
-That is the entire playbook.
-Next Tuesday is when the plan starts.
+It is 15 template elements, 15 to 25 internal links per category, and 400 to 700 words of unique copy per page, maintained monthly for 12 months straight.
+The Ecommerce Marketing Retainer Plans from 9/mo covers the ongoing execution for stores wanting a fixed monthly cost and a specific deliverable schedule.
+Our SEO retainer sits at $499, $999, $1,999, or from $3,500 per month depending on catalog size and query volume.
+Stores compounding organic category revenue every quarter are the ones who ran this boring version of the plan without switching agencies every six months.
+That is the entire playbook, and next Tuesday is when the plan starts.

 Frequently asked questions

-What is the biggest e-commerce category page seo mistake?
+What is e commerce category page seo template